Having difficulties with raising chickens in deep litters? this guide is to help you achieve your desired result without additional cost.

 When you raise chickens on a deep litter system, you enjoy the following benefits:

-- Birds have enough exercise to keep them healthy.
+- Chickens have enough exercise to keep them healthy.

 - Chickens exhibit their natural behaviors which are very essential for a good yield.